script

 How does it work?

-• Eligible undergraduate students who meet program requirements can enroll in nine hours of 600 level education graduate courses (three courses) while still pursuing a bachelor’s degree.
+• Eligible undergraduate students who meet program requirements can enroll in can enroll in a maximum of twelve hours of 600 level education graduate courses (four courses) while still pursuing a bachelor’s degree.
 Students earn graduate and undergraduate credit simultaneously in each of these three courses.

 • Working in conjunction with the M.Ed. program director, students will complete and file a program of study with the Registrar’s Office.
 The plan of study must be approved by the student’s advisor, the M.Ed. graduate program director, the dean of the School of Education and Child Development, and the dean of the College of Graduate Studies.